brianjb-lfl/buzz-kill-frontend/README.md

   </tr>
   <tr>
     <td>
-      <p>When a new patron arrives, the server includes simple, additional information required for the ongoing bac calculation.          </p>
+      <p>When a new patron arrives, the server logs them in by table and seat.
+To facilitate the bac calculation, the patron's gender is also logged.
+As an option for more accuracy, the system can be modified to accept an estimate of the patron's weight.</p>
     </td>
     <td>
       <img src="/img/buzz-kill-addpatron.png" max-height="240px" witdh="auto">